 Female dogs can cry or even whine during heat because of the hormones and feelings being released during the heat cycle.
 Even the sweetest of dogs can become aggressive during a heat cycle.

-Here’s some easy tips on helping your dog stay calm during her heat cycle:
+Tips on helping your dog stay calm during her heat cycle

 1. Provide the emotional support and attention she’ll be looking for from you.